-The guide below contains alternative color choices you can use to ensure accessibility while following the Mizzou branding standards.
+The guide below contains alternative color choices you can use to ensure accessibility while following Mizzou brand standards.

 The use of MU gold #F1B82D and other gold variations on white backgrounds and as white text on gold backgrounds presents an accessibility concern specified in Web Content Accessibility Guideline (WCAG) 2.0 1.4.3 Contrast Minimum AA.